 Oklahoma Schools Anticipating Major Education Cuts

-In Oklahoma, the sequester may have a serious impact on the current quality of education as well.
-News on 6 reports that the student population at Celia Clinton Elementary is almost all poor.
-Most of these students rely on federally-funded services like teaching assistants, tutors and smaller class sizes.
-The school is anticipating the cut of at least one and maybe two teaching assistants by fall if the sequester continues.
+In Oklahoma, the sequester may seriously impact the current quality of education as well.
+News on Six reports that the student population at Celia Clinton Elementary is almost all poor.
+Most of these students rely on federally funded services like teaching assistants, tutors, and smaller classes.
+If the sequester continues, the school is anticipating the cut of at least one and maybe two teaching assistants by fall.

 Devastating for Reservations, Military Bases

-The biggest education impact of the sequester will undoubtedly be seen on Native American reservations and military bases.
+The biggest educational impact of the sequester will undoubtedly be seen on Native American reservations and military bases.
 The Washington Post reports that one school district on a Navajo reservation in Arizona is contemplating the closure of three out of seven schools next year.
-The superintendent for the Window Rock School District, Debbie Jackson-Dennison, told the Post that the district simply may not have any other avenues if federal funding is cut as anticipated.
+The Window Rock School District superintendent, Debbie Jackson-Dennison, told the Post that the district may not have any other avenues if federal funding is cut as anticipated.

-There are around 1,600 schools on reservations and military bases currently.
-Those schools are already feeling the impact of the sequester, since a high percentage of their funding comes from the federal government.
-In areas like Killeen, Texas, where around 42,000 students attend school near the Fort Hood Army base, it is easy to see just how widespread effects of the sequester could be.
+There are currently around 1,600 schools on reservations and military bases.
+Those schools already feel the impact of the sequester since a high percentage of their funding comes from the federal government.
+In areas like Killeen, Texas, where around 42,000 students attend school near the Fort Hood Army base, it is easy to see just how widespread the effects of the sequester could be.

-For now, the sequester stands, due to the inability of Congress to reach a budget-balancing agreement.
-Many educators across the country are hoping and praying that the situation changes quickly in Washington, before the situation has to change for the worse at public schools from coast to coast.
+For now, the sequester stands due to the inability of Congress to reach a budget-balancing agreement.
+Many educators across the country are hoping and praying that the situation changes quickly in Washington before it gets worse at public schools from coast to coast.

 Questions?
 Contact us on Facebook. @publicschoolreview